 TRAILS is the official trainer for devices distributed by Tetradapt Community.

 Tetradapt Community is a nonprofit entity that builds, distributes and services novel assistive technologies, which enable people with complex physical disabilities to have more independent control over their daily activities.

 For years, there has been limited progress in bringing new technology to the disabled community, until recently.

 The University of Utah Rehabilitation Center was fortunate to receive grant support in 2015 from the Craig H. Neilsen Foundation to organize a bold assistive technology initiative: the formation of a team of great minds including rehabilitation professionals, mechanical engineers and computer scientists, to solve complex problems.

 The goal?
 Design, build and test a new generation of assistive technologies that offered a much greater degree of independence and dynamic control.

-The TetraSki, the world's first independent alpine sit-ski for any physical disability, is the initial product that resulted from this cross-campus technology initiative and is in its first winter of distribution.
+The TetraSki, the world's first independent alpine sit-ski for any physical disability, is the initial product that resulted from this cross-campus technology initiative and is entering its second winter of national distribution.

 + Read More . . .